PLASTIC WASTE MANAGEMENT (Second Amendment) Rules, 2021

 Rule 4 in sub-rule (1), for clause (b)

-Carry bags made of recycled plastic or products made of recycled plastic shall not be used for storing, carrying, dispensing or packaging ready to eat or drink food stuff
+Carry bags made of recycled plastic or products made of recycled plastic shall not be used for storing, carrying, dispensing, or packaging ready-to-eat or drink food stuff

-Rule 4 in sub rule (1), for Clause (b)
+Rule 4 in sub-rule (1), for Clause (b)

 carry bags made of recycled plastic or products made of recycled plastic can be used for storing,